mikermcneil/hydroplane/README.md

 2. Deploy it, using whatever database you like

 ##### Things you won't need:
 - You will only need one compute instance, so you can get away without Redis this time if you want.
+(But setting up Redis will mean you won't get randomly logged out, which is nice.
+I would set up Redis.)
 - You probably won't need password reset or contact form emails, so you can skip Mailgun.
 - Unless you're trying to charge for this, you won't need payments either, so skip Stripe.